India’s new headache: Coronavirus positive terrorists from Pakistan

 New Delhi, Apr 23: Last week there were reports that Pakistan is using the coronavirus situation to send in as many terrorists into India.

 The latest revelation is that Pakistan will use terrorists who have tested positive for coronavirus into India.
 This was stated by Jammu and Kashmir, DGP, Dilbag Singh.
-He also said that the Pakistan will make attempt to send terrorists who have tested positive for coronavirus into the Valley and infect others.
+He also said that Pakistan will make attempt to send terrorists who have tested positive for coronavirus into the Valley and infect others.

 The Indian agencies have time and again warned that Pakistan will continue to use this difficult situation to send in its terrorists.
 If the statements by Singh are to go by then the security agencies are in for a bigger headache.
 Handling terror would not limited just to apprehending him or gunning him down, but the additional headache of testing and taking all other precautions too would be there, an Intelligence Bureau official told OneIndia.